sinazarriess/many_names_collection/analysis/README.md

 wordnet_analysis_verified.py
 - a couple of utility functions for retrieving WordNet relations between pairs of names
 - computing statistics for WordNet relations on naming alternatives in the verified ManyNames data

+alt_objects.ipynb
+- notebook for exploring the bounding box issue with VisualGenome: the same object can have many different boxes
+- functions for plotting boxes, computing iou, finding candidates for the same-obj-diff-box pattern

 Carina: